AdnannM/FoodPinApp/README.md

 - Connection Annotatiosn with Route
 - Removeing Annotations
 - Using Firebase for User Authentication
+- Implementing Sing Up, Login and Logout Using Firebase
 - Login with Facebook and Google
 - Lottie - iOS Annimation